Roan Municipality: Population

 Almost all the inhabitants lived along the coast or in the Hofstaddalen valley.
 The islands were all generally uninhabited with few exceptions.
-The island of Brandsøya, which has a bridge connecting it to the mainland, has some inhabitants.
-There are only two roads leaving the municipality: one going south to Å in Åfjord and one to Osen.
+The island of Brandsøya, which has a bridge connecting it to the mainland, had some inhabitants.
+There are only two roads leaving the municipality: one going south to Å in Åfjord Municipality and one to the north to Osen Municipality.